 As a junior, he earned first-team Class B accolades from both major papers, averaging 15.4 points, 3.7 assists, 4.6 rebounds and 2.4 steals per game as Elkhorn South finished the regular season unbeaten and placed third in the state.
 In his three-year varsity career, Trueblood helped Elkhorn South to three straight state semifinal appearances in Class B and a 66-13 record.
 In addition to his high school career, he played AAU basketball for the Omaha Sports Academy and Head Coach Bob Franzese.
 Prior to his senior year, he helped the Omaha Sports Academy take first place in the top bracket at the Mullens Tournament in St. Louis.

 Trueblood was the first Husker basketball player from Elkhorn South since the school opened in 2010.

 Johnny is the son of Tom and Shelia Trueblood and was born on June 3, 1997, in Omaha.
 Johnny has one older brother, Tommy, and one younger sister, Jenna.
-Trueblood is an accounting major and a three-time member of the Nebraska Scholar-Athlete Honor Roll.
+Trueblood majored in business administration and earned his bachelor's degree from Nebraska in May of 2019.
+He was a two-time academic All-Big Ten selection.
+He was a four-time member of the Nebraska Scholar-Athlete Honor Roll.